 Biased news and propaganda can distort facts, present information that reinforces false views, or provide speculative commentary.
 The distinction between propaganda and biased news comes down to how much misinformation is present and how heavily the writer’s personal opinions are baked into the article.

 But commentary isn’t the only thing that can make news biased: phrasing and context can also warp how a real-life story is perceived.
-Here’s an example that the fact-checking website Snopes flagged during Hurricane Katrina in which bias contributed to framing two very similar photos in radically different ways.
+The fact-checking website Snopes flagged an example during Hurricane Katrina in which bias contributed to framing two very similar photos in radically different ways.

 Stick to reliable news sites.
 Trustworthy news sources usually provide a balanced account of the facts, especially when taken together.
 Even then, plenty of supposedly neutral, reliable sites may have highly biased writers on staff.
 So don’t let your guard down.

 Be skeptical of what you see on social media.
 Popular tweets or threads can provide insight and show how others have developed their views, but avoid “echo chambers,” or groups with a predefined ideological leaning.
 Facebook groups are incredibly prone to the echo chamber effect.